 Public health, or how we keep the public healthy, is the responsibility of Leeds City Council working together with the NHS, Third Sector and other organisations with support and guidance from Public Health England.

-Public Health and its partners ensure there are services that promote healthy eating, weight loss, immunisation, cancer screening and smoking cessation campaigns.
+Public Health and its partners ensure there are services that promote healthy eating, weight loss, immunisation, cancer screening and smoking cessation campaigns from Public Health England and national government.

 Social care - supporting people who need help and support